raypatterson/project-boilerplate/README.md

 > **INFO**
 <br>
 In [Sprockets](https://github.com/sstephenson/sprockets), files can be converted to multiple types by multiple processing engines during compiling routine.
-The order is dictated by the chainign of file extensions.
+The order is dictated by the chaining of file extensions.
 The process for the default Middleman [templating](http://middlemanapp.com/templates/) is explained [here](https://github.com/sstephenson/sprockets#invoking-ruby-with-erb) but in short, if you add the `.erb` extension to any file, you can write Ruby in it access the data object as well as Middleman [Template Helpers](http://middlemanapp.com/helpers/).

 ---